Data security and privacy

 Our reputation depends on being responsible for data entrusted to us.
 Delivering on this duty involves:

 • Commitment to standards: Our global privacy program is part of Sun Life’s risk management framework across the company.
 The program includes robust processes and standards including our Global Privacy Statement.
 It explains how we collect and use the personal information of Clients, and other individuals who interact with us, in a lawful and respectful manner.
+Local privacy policies and statements provide further details on any individual rights related to accessing, correcting, deleting, obtaining a copy of or transferring their personal information.

 Sun Life engages with industry groups and in public policy discussions to share intelligence and best practices for building stronger data protection and privacy programs.
 Examples include: